zubairsaiyed/ecal/MODE_SWITCHING_GUIDE.md

 2. Look for the mode selector at the top of the page
 3. Click "🔄 Switch to Calendar Sync" (or "Switch to Image Receiver")
 4. Confirm the switch
-5. The service will automatically restart in the new mode
+5. The mode will switch without restarting the service (calendar sync subprocess will start/stop automatically)

 ---